 The File menu contains the same model options as the Title bar (New, Open, Save, Print) with a few more.
 The additional functions are described below.

 The Home menu contains some global buttons which effect the whole project and some buttons which are only applicable to whichever view you are in.
-For example, when you are in the 3D View, the Home menu will contain options for the view angle of the connection, and when you are in the 2D View, the options for toggling the dimensions and bolts become available.
+For example, when you are in the 3D View, the Home menu will contain options for the view angle of the connection, and when you are in the 2D View, the options for toggling the loads, dimensions, and bolts become available.

 The buttons are described below: